Creuna-Oslo/Episerver.Basis.Slim/docs/content/usage.md

 ### 3. DIY
 Clone the repository and build the scripts and exe yourself :)

+Please see the [Contribute](contribute.html)-page for details about the build process and moving parts.

 ## Setting up the environment

 After setting up the solution, a couple of steps are needed to set up Episerver correctly.